shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 ## Overview

+The {{config.extra.arcana.auth_core_sdk_name}} is meant for implementing Web3 app solutions where developers need to securely assign blockchain access keys, the **private keys** to every authenticated user, and build a custom wallet UI instead of using the one built-in the {{config.extra.arcana.sdk_name}}.

-To implement a {{config.extra.arcana.product_name}} solution where developers have secure access to the **private keys**, start by registering your app and configuring usage settings through {{config.extra.arcana.dashboard_name}}.
+Start by registering the app and configuring usage settings through {{config.extra.arcana.dashboard_name}}.
 After that, install {{config.extra.arcana.auth_core_sdk_name}}, integrate it with your app, and initialize the `AuthProvider`.
 Add code to facilitate user onboarding by handling the redirect flow after user authentication.
-Also, add support for Web3 wallet operations.
+Also, add custom code for wallet UI to enable Web3 wallet and blockchain operations.
 Finally, deploy your app on the Testnet or Mainnet.

 <img class="an-screenshots" src="/img/an_auth_usage_overview_light.png#only-light" alt="uth Usage Overview"/>
 <img class="an-screenshots" src="/img/an_auth_usage_overview_dark.png#only-dark" alt="Auth Usage Overview"/>